 Platform

-Google Tag Manager consent architecture
+Google Tag Manager consent architecture for production tag stacks

 GTM implementation for teams that need consent checks, trigger sequencing, and third-party tags to behave predictably in production.